Bachmann1234/2020ElectionNeedleTracker/README.md

 # Eh, nevermind

-The NYT needle page has everything I was thinking about keeping an eye on here and quite frankly its more likely not to mislead me.
+The NYT needle page has everything I was thinking about keeping an eye on here (specifically the likelihood of various scenarios) and quite frankly its more likely not to mislead me.
 Had a fun evening putting this together but dont think ill be using it.
 Left here to get nostalgic about in like 10 years or whatever

 ![Screenshot](./example.png)